allseenn/photoshop/README.md

 # photoshop
-My study and my work for geekbrains online university
+My study and my works for geekbrains online university